sidmanicodes/119-hw1/README.md

-# Homework 1: Wikipedia
+# Homework 1:

 This homework has three parts.

-- Part 1 explores data input, cleaning, and validation through data about world population in various countries.

-- Part 2 asks you to structure a data processing application using Python classes.
+The first part covers data processing fundamentals (input, cleaning, validation, and manipulation of DataFrames in Pandas).
+The second part is about comparing performance of various pipelines.

-- Part 3 is your initial project proposal.
+Finally, the third part is your initial project proposal.
-  (Like the rest of the homeworks in this class, homework 1 comes with a project component).
+Like the rest of the homeworks in this class, homework 1 comes with a project component.
-  For this homework, the task is mostly lightweight.
-  It will ask you to determine a hypothesis, guide through 10 questions about the scope of your project, and ask you to manually collect a small sample dataset of 10 data points.
+This task will ask you to choose a basic domain and dataset for your project, including manually collecting a small sample dataset of 10 data points.

 ## Getting Started